Biosafety Level 4 Laboratory

 Because of Texas Biomed’s extraordinary primate resources and its distinguished history in the humane and appropriate use of animals in research, the National Institutes of Health awarded funding in 1999 for it to establish the Southwest National Primate Research Center, one of only seven National Institutes of Health National Primate Research Centers.

-Because of their close similarity to humans in genetics and physiology, nonhuman primates fill a unique and critical role in efforts to understand human health and disease.
+Because of their close similarity to humans in genetics and physiology, nonhuman primates fulfill a unique and critical role in efforts to understand human health and disease.
 By studying these animals in a controlled environment, scientists can develop a better understanding of the biological processes that underlie and contribute to disease.
 They then can use this information to develop new, more effective ways to prevent and treat disease for the benefit of both humans and animals.
 We encourage you to learn more at the SNPRC website www.SNPRC.org.

 Genomics Research Center